Battle of Kings Mountain: Muster at Sycamore Shoals

-Meanwhile, two deserters from the Patriot militia reached Patrick Ferguson and informed him of the large body of militia advancing towards him.
-Waiting three days for reasons that are still unclear, Ferguson ordered a retreat to Lord Cornwallis and the British main forces in Charlotte, sending a message to Cornwallis requesting reinforcements.
+Meanwhile, two deserters from the Patriot militia reached Ferguson and informed him of the large body of militia advancing towards him.
+Waiting three days for reasons that are unclear, Ferguson ordered a retreat to Cornwallis and the British main forces in Charlotte, sending a message to Cornwallis requesting reinforcements.
 The request did not reach Cornwallis until one day after the battle.
-On October 1, Ferguson reached North Carolina's Broad River, where he issued another pugnacious public letter, calling the local militia to join him lest they be "pissed upon by a set of mongrels" (the Overmountain Men).
+On October 1, Ferguson reached the Broad River where he issued another pugnacious public letter, calling the local militia to join him lest they be "pissed upon by a set of mongrels" (the Overmountain Men).

-On October 4, the Patriot militia reached Ferguson's former camp at Gilbert Town, where thirty Georgia militiamen joined them, anxious for action.
-On October 6, they reached Cowpens, South Carolina (site of the future Battle of Cowpens), where they received word that Ferguson was east of them, heading towards Charlotte and Cornwallis.
+On October 4, the Patriot militia reached Ferguson's former camp at Gilbert Town, finding it deserted.
+There 30 Georgia militiamen joined them, anxious for action.
+On October 6, they reached Cowpens, South Carolina, where they received word that Ferguson was east of them, heading towards Charlotte and Cornwallis.
 They hurried to catch him.
-American spies reported Ferguson was making camp on Kings Mountain with some 1200 men.
+Patriot spies reported Ferguson was making camp on Kings Mountain with some 1,200 men.
 Ferguson, rather than pushing on until he reached Charlotte and safety (just a day's march away), camped at Kings Mountain and sent Cornwallis another letter asking for reinforcements.
 Kings Mountain is one of many rocky forested hills in the upper Piedmont, near the border between North and South Carolina.
 It is shaped like a footprint with the highest point at the heel, a narrow instep, and a broad rounded toe.
 The Loyalists camped on a ridge west of Kings Pinnacle, the highest point on Kings Mountain.

 Needing to hurry, the Patriot militia put 900 men on horseback and rode for Kings Mountain.
-They left immediately, marching through the night of the 6th and morning of the 7th, even though the rain never stopped.
-By sunrise of the 7th, they forded the Broad River, fifteen miles from Kings Mountain.
+They left immediately, marching through the night of October 6 and morning of October 7, even though the rain never stopped.
+By sunrise they forded the Broad River, 15 miles from Kings Mountain.
 By early afternoon they arrived and immediately surrounded the ridge and attacked.